VegaDeftwing/OpGuidesHugoSrc/content/Design/web/cost.md

 ## Okay… so… how much then?

 OpGuides costs me a little $20/yr for the domain name, and I host the site with GitHub Pages, which also provides SSL via Let's Encrypt.
 Before I bought the domain I was using https://opinionatedguide.github.io which was free, and… that's it.
 That's the entire cost to me for this website, the under \$20/yr for the domain.
-That cost gets entirely covered by generous supporters of the OpGuides project. {{< vale >}}*However*{{< /vale >}}, if you're running a commercial website (and so can't use GitHub Pages), need to send lots of data (Videos, big downloads), or need deeper control of the server (PHP code, extra servers like games or torrenting) the cost will go up.
-As I stated at the top of the page, it's a big {{< vale >}}'ol{{< /vale >}} **"it depends"**
+That cost gets entirely covered by generous supporters of the OpGuides project. *However*, if you're running a commercial website (and so can't use GitHub Pages), need to send lots of data (Videos, big downloads), or need deeper control of the server (PHP code, extra servers like games or torrenting) the cost will go up.
+As I stated at the top of the page, it's a big 'ol **"it depends"**